 In this image, we can see a bathroom sign that indicates gender in multiple languages.
 In English, it says “Women.”
 In Spanish, it says “Mujeres.”
 The information is also presented by way of a pictogram.
 It is also replicated in braille.

 This redundant display of information is helpful to a wide variety of visitors.
 Persons with disabilities, those who speak a different language, and visitors who are native speakers can all utilize this inclusive sign.
 Furthermore, there are overlaps in terms of the pictogram’s audience, for example.
-Yes, the pictogram is critical for someone who does not read English nor Spanish, but it is also helpful to those with a reading disability, children, and other individuals who may simply be in a hurry.
+Yes, the pictogram is critical for someone who does not read English nor Spanish, but it is also helpful to those with a reading difference, children, and other individuals who may simply be in a hurry.

 4. Perceptible information